 First, let us map out the various investment channels available in the market and relevant to the seed stage startup.

 The triple-F (FFF):

 Friends, family, and fools.

-A private individual who invests for the company's equity.
+A private individual who invests in the company's equity.

-A multimillionaire family that has set aside some of its capital under a legal entity that invests in start-ups.
+A multimillionaire family has set aside some of its capital under a legal entity that invests in startups.

 Venture Capital Fund (VC):

 An organized and institutionalized legal and financial entity that has raised funds (investment round) from several different entities for a total of tens/hundreds of millions of dollars.
 The fund is invested in several startups over several months/years (the fund's portfolio).
 The fund has an overall return on investment target, taking into consideration the failure rate of most startups.

 The fund is managed by a professional management team, which usually includes the fund manager, director, admin team, financial, analytics, and market research.

 The due diligence process is regulated, in-depth, and fundamental and can take several months.